 In each one-hour workshop, students learn fundamental financial planning skills such as budgeting, savings, wise spending, tax planning, credit and debt management, and investment.
-Workshops are conducted in a fun, interactive manner, and participants enjoy snacks at the end of the workshops.
+Fall 2020 workshops will be conducted via Zoom:

 Personal Finance Resources

 How can I become financially literate?

 Attend free personal finance workshops!
 Research about financial matters.
 And more importantly, take one of the two personal finance classes offered at Santa Monica College - BUS 45 or BUS 47, see course description provided below.

 How much does it cost to attend a four year university?